Clara-YR/Uda-DRL/Projects/p3_collab-compet/README.md

 ## List of Files

-- [__Report.ipynb__](Report.ipynb): notebook includes code in PyTorch & Python 3 (run in Udacity workspace), as well as learning algorithm, plot of rewards and future ideas of work
+- [__Report.ipynb__](Report.ipynb): notebook includes code in PyTorch & Python 3 (run in Udacity workspace and trained by GPU), as well as learning algorithm, plot of rewards and future ideas of work.
+- [__Tennis.ipynb__](Tennis.ipynb): notebook to run solved Tennis environment on CPU on your computer.
 - [__Model_Weights__](Model_Weights): saved model weights of the successful MADDPG agent
 	- __checkpoint\_actor.pth__ : local Actor
 	- __checkpoint\_critic.pth__: local Critic
 - __imgs__: the folder where all the images used in my Report stored.
 	- [__maddpg_rewards.png__](imgs/maddpg_rewards.png): plot of rewards
 - __Readmd.md__: project environment introduction
-- __Tennis.ipynb__: notebook to try solved Tennis environment locally.

 ## Environment Intro